aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/txt-to-excel/_index.md

 console.log("CSV file opened successfully!");
 ```

-## **Opening CSV files and replacing invalid characters**
+## **Opening CSV Files and Replacing Invalid Characters**

 In Excel, when a CSV file with special characters is opened, the characters are automatically replaced.
-The same is done by the Aspose.Cells API which is demonstrated in the code example given below.
+The same behavior is provided by the Aspose.Cells API, as demonstrated in the code example below.

 ```javascript
 const path = require("path");